-For the College of Natural Science, the promotion package consists of Form on Progress and Excellence plus additional items described below.
+For the College of Natural Science, the promotion package consists of Form on Progress and Excellence (form PE, formerly form D) plus additional items described below.
 It should consist of the following items in the order specified.
-The RPT candidate is responsible for providing the Department/Unit with PDF files for part IV of the Form on Progress and Excellence (as indicated by the asterisks below), and their CV.
-The Department/Unit is responsible for reviewing the information provided by the candidate, and for combining this file with those for parts I-III of the Form on Progress and Excellence - thereby creating a single, searchable PDF file.

-Items t to be provided by candidate. □ 1.
-Form D-I: The completed cover sheet. □ 2.
-Form D-la, Additional Information: A summary of committee votes must be recorded.
-Complete the External Review Letters summary table.
-List all referees from whom letters were requested, whether or not they provided an evaluation.
-Include a brief assessment of relationship to candidate, including potential conflicts of interest.
-If the reviewer did not provide a letter, describe the reasons if known.
-Do not include full vitas, web pages, or other bulky information about the referees. □ 3.
-Form D-II, Summary Information: For the summary ratings, the comparison group is faculty at AAU Research 1 universities at the same career stage.
-Assignment of time should accurately reflect the candidate's situation.
-The letter from the chair or director (see #4) and the letter from the dean substitute for the summary statements in this section.
-Type "See attached letter" in D-II, part 1. □ 4.
-A letter from the chair or director describing the case and providing a detailed analysis of it.
-This letter should not simply list factual information but should provide a reasoned discussion explaining why the candidate meets the criteria for promotion or reappointment and why it is in the best interests of the university to make the reappointment or promotion.
-It should fully address all significant weaknesses in the case as well as strengths, and should not be a reprise of the material in other sections.
-The evaluation of research should not contain quotes from the external letters.
-The letter should include an addendum that reports the vote of the faculty on the issue of the candidate's reappointment, promotion, and/or tenure (in addition to being reported on Form D-la, see #2).
+- The RPT candidate is responsible for providing the Department/Unit with PDF files for part IV of the Form PE (as indicated by the asterisks\ and highlighted in red shade below) and their CV. - (Candidate's are also expected to submit a teaching portfolio for review by the Chair but this portfolio is NOT to be inincluded in the promotion dossier see section #5) - The Department/Unit is responsible for reviewing the information provided by the candidate, and for combining this file with those for parts I-III of the Form PE (highlighted in green shade below) thereby creating a single, searchable PDF file. - □ 1.
+Form PE-I: The completed cover sheet. - ☐ 2.
+Form PE-la: Additional Information. - A summary of committee votes must be recorded. - Complete the External Review Letters summary table. - List all referees from whom letters were requested, whether or not they provided an evaluation. - Include a brief assessment of relationship to candidate, including potential conflicts of interest. - If the reviewer did not provide a letter, describe the reasons if known.
+Do not include full vitas, web pages, or other bulky information about the referees. - □ 3.
+Form PE-II: Summary Information. - For the summary ratings, the comparison group is faculty at AAU Research 1 universities at the same career stage. - Assignment of time should accurately reflect the candidate's situation. - The letter from the chair or director (see #4) and the letter from the dean substitute for the summary statements in this section.
+Type "See attached letter" in PE-II, part 1. - ☐ 4.
+Letter from the chair or director: Descrition and detailed analysis of the candidate's case. - This letter should not simply list factual information but should provide a reasoned discussion explaining why the candidate meets the criteria for promotion or reappointment and why it is in the best interests of the university to make the reappointment or promotion. - It should fully address all significant weaknesses in the case as well as strengths, and should not be a reprise of the material in other sections. - The letter will be shared with the candidate at the same time the dossier is submitted to the college.
+Hence, the evaluation of research should not contain quotes from the external letters nor report sensitive and potentially identifiable information about faculty votes.

+- Use a one-page addendum to the letter to include confidential/sensitive information and report the vote of the faculty on the issue of the candidate's reappointment, promotion, and/or tenure (in addition to being reported on Form PE-Ia, see #2).
 The addendum should describe the composition and size of the faculty body which voted on this issue and specify the number of faculty who voted for, against, abstained, or were absent in this vote.
-In addition, if some faculty members voted against or abstained in this vote, the addendum should explain the concerns raised during the discussion.
-For candidates with joint appointments, this letter should be prepared and signed by the chairs and directors of all units in which the candidate holds a more than 0% time appointment, and the addendum should report the votes of all relevant faculty committees. □ 5.
-Form D-IIIA, Evaluation of Instruction: This should both describe and evaluate the candidate's contributions to instruction and should fully address all aspects of teaching described in the criteria above.
-Include here an explanation of any shared teaching responsibilities.
-Be sure to precisely describe the nature and the quantity of the candidate's formal teaching responsibilities: which courses did the candidate teach, at which time(s), what was the nature of the course (e.g. lecture, seminar discussion, or lab), and what was their level of responsibility (e.g. were they solely responsible or did they share responsibility with others)?
-The narrative should include a 1-2 page evaluation of the candidate's teaching documentation, including4
+In addition, if some faculty members voted against or abstained in this vote, the addendum should explain the concerns raised during the discussion. - For candidates with joint appointments, this letter should be prepared and signed by the chairs and directors of all units in which the candidate holds a more than 0% time appointment, and the addendum should report the votes of all relevant faculty committees.

+☐ 5.
+Form PE-IIIA: Evaluation of Instruction.